andresbenji/Hope-Hacks-Project/README.md

 7. Team - team.html

 ## Installation
  In this web application we are using the Numbers Rapid API.
 To be able to work with this, make sure you install all of the necessary npm packages listed under *Technologies Used*.
-Lastly, use the command nodemon server.js.
+Next, use the command nodemon server.js.
+Lastly, use the AWS link located under *References*.

 ## Acknowledgements
 Meet the team!